rot256/fugl/README.md

 This repo WILL NOT contain an automatic system for tracking the canaries, such a system should be easy to implement using the client (and I encourage people to do so).
-Alternatively this repository can be used as a go library.
+Alternatively this repository can be used as a library.